exvertus/thomasflanigan/content/posts/hosting-with-gke.md

 ##### Kubernetes Controllers

 To get my image running in Kubernetes, I'll define a number of Kubernetes objects using a yaml file.
-A single instance of Kubernetes is called a cluster, and each is designed to work declaratively.
+A single instance of Kubernetes is called a cluster and configuration can be defined declaratively.
-This means I can describe my desired state, and Kubernetes will use controllers corresponding to each object I define until the observed cluster state matches the desired one.
+This means I can describe my desired state via versioned files, and Kubernetes will use controllers corresponding to each object I define until the observed cluster state matches the one I defined.

 In contrast, setting up a web app the traditional way involved a set of instructions run imperatively; analogous to giving someone directions from point A to B.
 Today with an online map service, instead of directions, we could specify the end destination B only, and let the service worry about the rest, not having to worry about point A at all.
-Kubernetes lets me do the same thing when running my site's image and defining the infrastructure for it.
+Kubernetes lets you take a similar approach, in my case, for running my site's image and defining the infrastructure for it.

 ###### Namespace